 These days, there are millions upon millions of blogs.
-Of those, a good amount are travel blogs, and new ones are constantly emerging.
+Of those, a good number are travel blogs, and new ones are constantly emerging.
 There’s a pretty obvious way, as I see it, to tell the really golden ones from the duds that won’t last for long.

 The following are the best blogs you should be reading if you love travel as much as I do.
 Both old and new, popular and up-and-coming, and drawn from a large range of niches and focuses, these are my favorites:

-Alex in Wanderland
+1. Alex in Wanderland

-I knew about Alex’s blog when I first started traveling and blogging, and even emailed her when I had questions about SCUBA diving (she spends a lot of time as an underwater videographer on Koh Tao in Thailand).
-However, it wasn’t until relying on her post about Elephant Falls in Da Lat, Vietnam that I started to read her regularly after realizing that we had a similar travel style.
+I knew about Alex’s blog when I first started traveling and blogging, and even emailed her when I had questions about scuba diving (she spends a lot of time as an underwater videographer on Koh Tao in Thailand).
+However, it wasnβt until relying on her post about Elephant Falls in Da Lat, Vietnam, that I started to read her regularly, after realizing that we had a similar travel style.Β

-I feel like I know Alex even though I don’t.
+We are now friends and have even gone on trips together!
 Her personality shines through in both her writing and her pictures.
 She manages never to come off as anything but kind and lovely rather than authoritative and commanding.
-Her post, Gratitude at Twenty Five, so eloquently describes the amazing years she’s had traveling and is a great way to get to know her blog if you don’t already.
+Her post “Gratitude at Twenty Five” so eloquently describes the amazing years she’s had traveling and is a great way to get to know her blog if you don’t already.

-Bacon is Magic
+3. Bacon Is Magic

 Ayngelina is another one of those writers who keeps it real.
 Completely real.
 She left a stable career and boyfriend at 30 to travel solo for a year in South America.
 Apart from liking her because she seemed like a total badass, I gained a lot of my solo traveling courage from her words.